TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 Exactly, in this case, we're dealing with a `laravel-admin`.

-Searching on Google, we found that this version of laravel-admin is vulnerable to a Arbitrary File Upload: `(CVE-2023-2424)`
+After a quick search, we discovered that this version of `laravel-admin` is vulnerable to an `Arbitrary File Upload` (CVE-2023-2424).

 <br />